 The study has some significant limitations – not least of which is that it’s now quite old.
 The study sample was quite small with only 210 children included and a great many more discounted from the study.

-The journal itself is not highly regarded within the mainstream scientific community – though this in and of itself is not really an argument that the study doesn’t have merit.
+The journal itself is not highly regarded within the mainstream scientific community – though this in itself is not really an argument that the study doesn’t have merit.
 But it does mean the study should be read closely before deciding if the study has flaws.

 Nevertheless, it is an interesting read – particularly the section where 2 or more birthmarks are present on a child that correspond with a previously living person who the child claims to be reincarnated from.
 Further study would definitely be warranted on this subject.
 I’m not convinced that bias doesn’t feature in the study somehow, as parents would have to have registered their child into the study and would likely (at least in many cases) to have known the deceased.